 Go on a boat tour around the island

 One of the best ways of exploring Caprera is definitely by boat.
 Several hotels in La Maddalena will offer either taxi boat services to take you to the beaches in Caprera, or boat tours around the island and the archipelago.
-Tours normally include several stops around the island, to the most famous beaches, lunch, drinks and a live guide, depending on how big the boat it.

 Hiking

 The island of Caprera offers various opportunities for hiking enthusiasts.
-Given the wild nature of the island, the paths can be challenging for those not used to hiking and some hikes are not suited to families with small children.
-To tackle each route, it is recommended to wear comfortable hiking shoes, bring water and snacks, a hat and sunscreen.
-In some cases, you will need to hire a guide.
+Given the wild nature of the island, the paths can be challenging if you are not used to hiking.
+Some hikes are not suited to families with small children.

 Cala Coticcio hike